flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2025/progress.md

 labels: [list, vibe]
 tech: [Claude 4]
 description: |
-    This is a vibe coding experiment with animations evoque progress.
+    This is a vibe coding experiment with animations that evoke progress.
 ---

 <div class="progress-showcase">